golang-jwt/jwt/README.md

 | GCP       | Integrates with multiple Google Cloud Platform signing tools (AppEngine, IAM API, Cloud KMS) | https://github.com/someone1/gcp-jwt-go     |
 | AWS       | Integrates with AWS Key Management Service, KMS                                              | https://github.com/matelang/jwt-go-aws-kms |

+*Disclaimer*: Unless otherwise specified, these integrations are maintained by third parties and should not be considered as a primary offer by any of the mentioned cloud providers

 ## Compliance